Shape your future

 These opportunities enable recipients to build valuable networks that can lead to real employment opportunities post-graduation.

-The graduate scheme offers a 12 month paid position that can provide a direct pathway to ongoing, full-time employment.
+The graduate scheme offers a 12-month paid position that can provide a direct pathway to ongoing, full-time employment.

 The graduate scheme offers access to benefits such as: